-World stocks move towards longest losing streak of the year
+Stocks slide toward longest losing streak of the year

 “The market reaction so far feels as if we are starting to see an end of its long rally since 2009.
 Investors could be thinking that the best time will be soon behind us,” he said.

+Facebook’s results are due after the closing bell.
+Revenues are expected to be up sharply but focus will all be on what impact the scandal over the misuse of tens of millions of its users’ data has had on usage of the social media site. [.N]

-Creeping gains in U.S. Treasury yields are also fuelling nerves that portfolio managers may move money into safer fixed-income securities at the expense of riskier assets like stocks and emerging markets.
+Creeping gains in U.S. Treasury yields are also fuelling nerves that portfolio managers may move money into safer fixed-income securities at the expense of riskier assets such as stocks and emerging markets.

 The 10-year U.S. Treasuries yield US10YT=RR rose to as high as 3.02 percent.
-A break of its January 2014 high of 3.041 percent could turn investors even more bearish.
+A break above its January 2014 peak of 3.041 percent could turn investors even more bearish.

 Fed Funds rate futures prices <0#FF:> have been constantly falling this month, pricing in a considerable chance of three more rate hikes by the end of this year.